 • In 2010 the DES published its Intercultural Education Strategy which emphasises integration and inclusivity.
-Implementation of the Strategy will inform schools on how they should respond to the needs of FNYP
+Implementation of the Strategy will inform schools on how they should respond to the needs of FNYP there is a need for schools to develop a user friendly enrolment document for all parents, including the parents of FNYP, which sets out clearly their enrolment criteria.
+Schools should, where possible, reflect their community.

-- In relation to racist bullying, there is a need to adopt a whole school approach so that all teachers and staff are working together to address this.
-The DES has guidelines on bullying to support and inform schools. - there is a need for schools to develop a user friendly enrolment document for all parents, including the parents of FNYP, which sets out clearly their enrolment criteria.
-Schools should, where possible, reflect their community. - The key message is that schools need to take a holistic approach to integration inclusion and intercultural diversity.
+• The key message is that schools need to take a holistic approach to integration inclusion and intercultural diversity.